-- L3: an understanding of a range of strategies, accurately described with a valid assessment and with good examples - L2: a more limited range of knowledge and understanding with only a general assessment, probably lacking in relevant and accurate examples. - L1: limited knowledge of strategies.
+- L3: a good understanding of a range of strategies, accurately described with a valid assessment and with good use of examples.
+[8-9] - L2: a more limited range of knowledge and understanding with only a general assessment, probably lacking in relevant and accurate examples.
+[5-7] - L1: limited knowledge of strategies.
 They might be able to name some strategies but lack the knowledge to produce a coherent discussion.
+[0-4]